Issue Escalation, Change Request, and Migration Processes

 Steps:

-• Customer identifies an issue with their hosted system that they believe may be caused by some element of the hosting platform.
+• Customer identifies an issue with their server that they believe may be caused by an external, non-OS related, element.

-• Customer should first check the Help Desk Alert Page to ensure there is not a wider issue that has already been identified that may be impacting multiple hosted systems.
-If there is an issue identified, it means that the team is aware of the issue and is actively working on a fix.
-We respectfully request that you continue to monitor the page until it is updated with a problem resolution.
+• Customer should first check the Help Desk Alert Page to ensure there is not a wider issue that has already been identified that may be the culprit.
+If there is an issue identified, it means that ITS-EI is aware of the issue and is actively working on a fix (please then continue to monitor the page until it is updated with a problem resolution).

-• If there is not an active issue being addressed, customers are encouraged to open a help desk ticket providing as much detail as possible related to the issue.
+• If there is not an active issue being addressed, customers are encouraged to submit a support ticket via email (its-coman-support@iowa.uiowa.edu); providing as much detail as possible related to the issue.

-• EI-TPS staff will take ownership of the ticket and investigate.
-If a problem is identified in an element of the hosting platform, EI-TPS will work to fix the issue and will resolve the ticket.
-If no immediate issue is found with the hosting platform, the EI-TPS staff may ask for additional clarifying information, reassign the ticket as appropriate if there appears to be an outside system impacting the issue, or recommend that the customer contact either their application vendor or a Specialized Application Services admin for additional support options.
-This is done at the discretion of the EI-TPS staff.
+• ITS-EI staff will investigate, and if a problem is identified, will work to fix the issue.
+If no immediate issue is found, ITS-EI staff may ask for additional clarifying information, reassign the ticket, or recommend that the customer contact an application vendor for additional support options.

 Change Request Process

-Change Request means the process for requesting features of the service for which the customer does not currently have direct access, such as VM snapshot creation and rollback, DR restoration, and hardware configuration changes such as adding disk, CPU, memory, etc. All requests for configuration changes or service items related to co-managed servers should be managed via a help desk ticket.
+Change Request means the process for requesting features of the service for which the customer does not currently have direct access, such as VM snapshot creation and rollback, DR restoration, and hardware configuration changes such as adding disk, CPU, memory, etc. All requests for configuration changes or service items related to Co-Managed servers should be managed via a support ticket.

 Steps:

-• Customer identifies a need for change in resources or needs a service item such as a snapshot or rollback performed, that they cannot directly do themselves at this time.
+• Customer identifies a need for change that they cannot directly do themselves.

-• Customer opens a help desk ticket providing as much detail as possible, including server name, and detailed information as to the nature of the request.
-A single ticket can be submitted for changes of the same nature that affect multiple systems, provided that detail is included in the ticket description.
+• Customer submits a support ticket via email (its-coman-support@iowa.uiowa.edu); providing as much detail as possible, including server name, for the request.
+A single ticket may be submitted for multiple systems, provided that detail is included in the ticket.
+Examples of the information requested includes (copy template info below to body of email):

-• EI-TPS staff take ownership of the ticket and fulfill the request.
-If there are questions or items that need additional clarity, the EI-TPS staff will work with the requestor to resolve these discrepancies.
+• ITS-EI staff take ownership of the ticket and fulfill the request.
+If there are questions or items that need additional clarity, staff will work with the requestor to resolve these discrepancies.

 • Ticket will be resolved and closed